yildiz-online/component-native-ogre3d/src/main/c++/Docs/src/material-scripts.md

 </dd> <dt>cubic</dt> <dd>

 This texture is made up of 6 2D textures which are pasted around the inside of a cube.
+The base_name in this format is something like ’skybox.jpg’, and the system will expect you to provide skybox_fr.jpg, skybox_bk.jpg, skybox_up.jpg, skybox_dn.jpg, skybox_lf.jpg, and skybox_rt.jpg for the individual faces.
 Alternatively 1 cube texture can be used if supported by the texture format(DDS for example) and rendersystem.
 Can be addressed with 3D texture coordinates and are useful for cubic reflection maps and normal maps.
 </dd> </dl>

 @param numMipMaps
 specify the number of mipmaps to generate for this texture.
 The default is ’unlimited’ which means mips down to 1x1 size are generated.
 You can specify a fixed number (even 0) if you like instead.
 Note that if you use the same texture in many material scripts, the number of mipmaps generated will conform to the number specified in the first texture\_unit used to load the texture - so be consistent with your usage.

-@param alpha
+@param alpha @copydoc Ogre::Texture::setTreatLuminanceAsAlpha
-specify that a single channel (luminance) texture should be loaded as alpha, rather than the default which is to load it into the red channel.
-This can be helpful if you want to use alpha-only textures in the fixed function pipeline.
 Default: none

 @param PixelFormat